London, United Kingdom

 2026 Programme

-09:00 Opening Remarks
+09:00 Welcome and Opening Remarks

-09:10 Keynote Address
+09:10 Keynote addresses

-• What does this mean for companies and investors trying to engage with the continent today?
+The rules of engagement are being rewritten.
+Not what Africa can offer the world, but what Africa now expects in return.
+What does this mean for companies and investors trying to engage with the continent today?

-10:45 Spotlight: Navigating a New Trade Paradigm
+10:00 Debate: Navigating a New Trade Paradigm

 Global trade is becoming more volatile, fragmented, and politically driven.
 US tariffs have hit 20 African countries, long-standing agreements like AGOA can no longer be relied on, and the disruption has forced some nations into economic crisis.